Georgefield, Nova Scotia

 Georgefield is an unincorporated community in the Canadian province of Nova Scotia, located in East Hants Municipality in Hants County.
 The locality of Burtons is located within Georgefield.

 The community is named for George Miller, who was an early settler of the area in 1826.
 A schoolhouse was built in Georgefield in 1871.

+The East Hants Waste Management Centre is located in Georgefield, and handles both garbage and recycled material for the Municipality of the District of East Hants.